Floating License Server

 ...

-The arguments present on the second line will be used when the server is started or restarted, the service will not be able to start unless they are correct.
+• The arguments defined by the AppParameters setting will be used every time the server is (re-)started.
+The service will not be able to start unless they are correct.
 Do not move or delete the directory or any files in it after the service is installed.
 The file nssm.exe must also be kept as it is the executable registered for the service.

 Use the provided service.cmd script to set up and start the service: